 Relax at Atay Cafe

-Great vibe, great food and amazing views of the city – Atay Cafe deserves to be visited even just for drinking a coffee or Moroccan mint tea.
+Great vibe, great food and amazing views of the city – Atay Cafe deserves to be visited even just for a coffee or Moroccan mint tea.
 It’s nicely decorated and cozy on the ground floor, but their top terrace is definitely the best part of this bar.
 If you’re, hungry they have a range of the traditional Moroccan dishes on their menu.
 While their tajine is just good, their couscous and Moroccan salad are amazing.
 Don’t miss trying their cucumber fresh juice.

 Explore the gardens of the Bahia Palace